Igalia/vkrunner/README.md

 uniform location.
 The type can be one of int, float, double, vec[234], dvec[234] or ivec[234].

+> clear color _r_ _g_ _b_ _a_

+Sets the color to use for subsequent clear commands.
+Defaults to all zeros.

+> clear

+Clears the entire framebuffer to the previously set clear color.

 Take a look in the examples directory for examples.

 ## [require] section